 Mucopolysaccharidosis type IV (MPS IV) is a rare disease in which the body is missing or does not have enough of an enzyme needed to break down long chains of sugar molecules.
 These chains of molecules are called glycosaminoglycans (formerly called mucopolysaccharides).
 As a result, the molecules build up in different parts of the body and cause various health problems.

-The syndrome belongs to a group of diseases called mucopolysaccharidoses (MPS).
-Specifically, it is known as MPS IV.
+The condition belongs to a group of diseases called mucopolysaccharidoses (MPSs).
+MPS IV is also known as Morquio syndrome.

 Urine tests are usually done first.
 These tests may show extra mucopolysaccharides, but they can't determine the specific form of MPS.